Video Analytics

 What are Video Engagement Metrics?

 Video engagement metrics are key performance indicators (KPIs) that give you insight into the success of your video content.
 They help you determine how your viewers are interacting with the content you publish.
-For example, YouTube's engagement metrics include likes, dislikes, viewer count, shares, playback completion rate, clicks, etc.
+For example, YouTube's analytics include likes, dislikes, viewer count, shares, playback completion rate, clicks, etc.

 Regularly monitoring engagement metrics helps determine the success of a campaign and whether it needs further adjustments.
 Brands and marketers use their strategies to measure performance, such as boosting ad revenue, building subscriber bases, and increasing sales.